-// *Cause: An OS exception occurred which should result in the creation of a core file.
-This is an internal error.
+What is the significance of the error ORA-7445? [oracle@dbtest ~]$ oerr ora 7445 07445, 00000, "exception encountered: core dump [%s] [%s] [%s] [%s] [%s] [%s]" // *Cause: An OS exception occurred which should result in the creation of a core file.
+This is an internal error. // *Action: Contact your customer support representative.

-An ORA-7445 error is raised by an Oracle server process when it has received a fatal signal from the operating system.
+by an Oracle server process when it has received a fatal signal from the

-ORA-7445 errors are likely caused by OS problems rather than an Oracle problem.
+OS problems rather than an Oracle problem.

-An ORA-7445 is a generic error, and can occur anywhere in the Oracle code.
+and can occur anywhere in the Oracle code.

 Before contacting the customer support, Read the following MOS notes to understand better on the error ORA-7445

+Automatic Storage Management, or ASM, is a facility provided with the Oracle database for managing your disks.
+It is an Oracle-aware logical volume manager, or LVM, that can stripe and mirror database files and recovery files across a number of physical devices.
+This is an area where the database administration domain overlaps with the system administration domain.
 Many databases will not use ASM: they will store their files on the volumes provided by the operating system, which may well be managed by an LVM.
 But if you do not have a proper logical LVM, as will probably be the case with low-end systems running on, for example, Linux or Windows, then ASM provides an excellent (and bundled) alternative to purchasing and installing one.
 On high-end systems, ASM can work with whatever LVM is provided by the operating system.

 You can play with ASM even in your local computer by creating virtual ASM disks.
 There are different ways to do it in windows and Linux.
 Here I am explaining a method to create asm disks in window.